97AlexNguyen/Alex_Houdini_Things/README.md

 # **A : Create and load a packages in houdini (No need to edit the system environment variables ).**

+This method is used to load certain Python modules to Houdini without the need to edit the system environment variables.
+It relies on a relative path method which makes it work on any computer and any version of Houdini, as long as that version of Houdini is compatible with the Python version being used.

 ## 1. Create a [Houdini packages](https://www.sidefx.com/docs/houdini/ref/plugins.html)

 ```json